Scaless/enumbra/README.md

 Several reasons:
 * It's hip to hate on the STL.
-* std::bitset is more suited for modifying an abstract number of bits at runtime.
-Enums are static and don't ever grow or shrink.
+* std::bitset is not well suited for modifying a small number of bits.
 * Worse Debug performance due to function calls, bounds checking, and other standard library slowness during runtime.
 Release-optimized performance is mostly just as good as bit twiddling though.
 * Can't be packed into bitfields.
 * Size is implementation dependent.
 A std::bitset containing 16 bits will consume a minimum of ([godbolt](https://godbolt.org/z/v3vxe9oYf)):
     * GCC & Clang x64: 8 bytes
     * GCC & Clang x86: 4 bytes
     * MSVC x64 and x86: 4 bytes

-The one advantage std::bitset has is that it can represent state with more than 64 bits at once.